Beyond One Output: Visualizing and Comparing Distributions of Language Model Generations: Related Work

 Our graph encoding sits in a longer tradition of sensemaking for unstructured text~\cite{pirolli2005sensemaking} and particularly of Shneiderman's ``overview first, zoom and filter, then details-on-demand'' guidance~\cite{shneiderman1996eyes}.
 Much of this prior work does not target LM outputs, but other types of document collections: WordTree~\cite{wattenberg2008word} and WordGraph~\cite{riehmann2012wordgraph} contextualize search results by showing neighboring words and local structure.
 PhraseNet~\cite{van-Ham2009-me} graphs words linked by a template relation, and AbstractExplorer~\cite{Gu2025-bf} combines role highlighting with alignment to support comparative reading across many abstracts.
 Token graph visualizations include SentenTree~\cite{hu2016visualizing}, which aggregates frequent sequential patterns in tweets, and J\"{a}nicke et al.~\cite{janicke2014visualizations}, who compare re-used passages of text with graph-based alignments.

 A related line of work in machine translation provides tools for visualizing uncertainty in word lattices~\cite{collins2007visualization,collins2006leveraging}.
 Systems like NMTVis~\cite{Munz2022-bg} further coordinate tree, graph, and metric views to support inspection of variation across translations.
 However, these approaches assume a tightly structured space anchored to one source sentence to be translated.
-In contrast, we focus on open-ended LM sampling, where paths diverge and merge in less constrained and less predictable ways.
+In contrast, we focus on open-ended LM sampling, where outputs are less constrained and predictable.

 In conclusion, related work motivates both measuring and seeing distributional behavior.
 We contribute a graph-based visualization tuned to LM output sets, empirical evidence on which distributional tasks it supports relative to raw lists, and a design that prioritizes within-prompt structure alongside comparison across prompts.